nickdavis1018/general-dictionary/readme.md

 <ul>
 <li>Locate another endpoint that can be accessed at the highest level - <a href="https://dictionaryapi.dev/">https://dictionaryapi.dev/</a> limits our ability to loop over all word names in the array.
 Because of this, we have been unable to build a "did you mean?" search feature, and therefore will provide a frustrating user experience when typos inevitably occur.
 A workaround for this is to copy/paste all word names from the GitHub repository associated with <a href="https://dictionaryapi.dev/">https://dictionaryapi.dev/</a>, but that has a tangible impact on speed and overall defeats part of the purpose of this project, which is to work dynamically with the API's and not house their data within our code.</li>
 <li>Connect to various translation-focused endpoints to generate equally comprehensive definitions/pronunciations across multiple languages, as providing a multi-lingual experience would optimize the tool.</li>
+<li>Add Local Favorites Functionality.
+Users can currently only access one master list of bookmarked words and can only clear it all at once.
+Goal will be to expand functionality to allow users to expand details on Favorited words as well as remove individual items.
 <li>Add more interactivity and visual stimulation onto the page; improve styling.</li>
 </ul>
 <h2>Usage and Navigation Instruction</h2>